 Meritage Portfolio Management offers discretionary investment advisory services based on three equity-driven strategies.
 These are value, growth and yield-focus.
 It also deploys taxable and tax-exempt fixed income strategies managed in a conservative fashion.

 The three equity strategies are mainly supported with large cap investments.
 This means the firm will primarily invest in stocks of companies with large market capitalization.
 However, the firm does take a small-cap approach for clients who’d prefer it.

 To build an asset allocation, Meritage focuses on several factors such as risk tolerance, cash flow needs, time horizon, adaptability to changing market conditions and financial situation and overall investment objectives.

-Rocky Mountain Advisers, LLC (RMA) is an Alaskan firm that conducts most of its business in its current headquarters of Crawfold Place, Salina, Kansas.
-Unlike most of the firms on our list, RMA doesn’t have a very active web presence.
-However, it holds an impressive assets under management (AUM) level of more than $1 billion.
+Rocky Mountain Advisers (RMA) is a fee-only firm that conducts most of its business in its current headquarters in Salina, Kansas.
+Unlike most of the firms on our list, RMA doesn’t have a web presence.
+The firm doesn't require a minimum investment to open an account.

 Rocky Mountain Advisers Background